-4 Results and Discussion
+4 Results and discussion

-The Lasso regression model selects the relevant explanatory variables and estimates their regression coefficients to predict the location of shallow landslides.
-The statistical evaluation was conducted for all 10 sites individually and for all sites combined in to one large model (all-in-one model).
+The lasso regression model selects the relevant explanatory variables and estimates their regression coefficients to predict the location of shallow landslides.
+The statistical evaluation was conducted for all 10 sites individually and for all sites combined into one large model (all-in-one model).
 The same explanatory variables were used for both approaches.
-Due to the 5-fold cross-validation and random re-sampling of 20 times (bootstrapping), the coefficients are estimated 100 times.
-The estimated coefficients should be analysed in combination with the variable inclusion rate, which describes how many times the explanatory variable was selected by the Lasso regression model selected the explanatory variables (100 = selected every time) and gives an indication of the importance of the variable.
+Due to the 20 fivefold cross-validations and random re-samplings (bootstrapping), the coefficients are estimated 100 times.
+The estimated coefficients should be analysed in combination with the variable inclusion rate, which describes how many times the explanatory variable was selected by the lasso regression model (100 = selected every time) and gives an indication of the importance of the variable.

-4.1 Individual Site Models
+4.1 Individual-site models

 The statistical evaluation of the study sites yields one model per site (10 models).
-We combine the results of all 10 sites in heat-maps, showing the median estimated coefficients (Figure 5) and their inclusion rate (Figure 6).
+We combine the results of all 10 sites in heat maps, showing the median estimated coefficients (Fig. 5) and their inclusion rate (Fig. 6).
 Most sites select slope as the most important variable in terms of coefficient value as well as the inclusion rate.
-Only the sites Baulmes (29 %) and Hornbach (19 %) rarely select slope and shrink the value of the coefficient towards zero.
-These sites are both located outside of the Alpine region (Jura mountains and the foothills of the Alps) and on average, have gentler slopes (Baulmes 14° and Hornbach 21°).
-Steeper slopes tend to be more susceptible to shallow landslides, which is in agreement with other studies that have found slope to be one of their top predictors (Budimir et al., 2015; Goetz et al., 2015; Tien Bui et al., 2016; Oh and Lee, 2017; Persichillo et al., 2017; Lombardo and Mai, 2018; Lee et al., 2020; Nhu et al., 2020a, b).
+Only the sites Baulmes (29%) and Hornbach (19%) rarely select slope and shrink the value of the coefficient towards zero.
+These sites are both located outside of the Alpine region (Jura Mountains and the foothills of the Alps) and on average have gentler slopes (Baulmes 14° and Hornbach 21°).
+Steeper slopes tend to be more susceptible to shallow landslides, which is in agreement with other studies that have found slope to be one of their top predictors (Budimir et al., 2015; Goetz et al., 2015; Tien Bui et al., 2016; Oh and Lee, 2017; Persichillo et al., 2020a, b).